SARVLM: A Vision Language Foundation Model for Semantic Understanding in SAR Imagery: Experiment

-\subsubsection{Target recognition results on MSTAR-SOC and SAR-VSA dataset.}
+\subsubsection{Target Recognition Results on MSTAR-SOC and SAR-VSA Dataset}

-Table~\ref{result-classification} presents the performance of our SARCLIP models on downstream target recognition tasks after fine-tuning a linear layer, thereby demonstrating their visual understanding capabilities.
+Table~\ref{result-linear-prob} presents the performance of our SARCLIP models on downstream target recognition tasks after fine-tuning a linear layer, thereby demonstrating their visual understanding capabilities.
 The experimental results show that our SARCLIP series models consistently achieve superior performance.
-On the MSTAR-SOC dataset, SARCLIP$^{\ddagger}$ achieves an impressive 99.83\% accuracy, significantly outperforming optical VLFMs which typically hover around 80\%.
-Similarly, on the SAR-VSA dataset, our model reaches 89.75\% accuracy (specifically, SARCLIP$^{\dagger}$ with ViT-L-14), notably surpassing OpenCLIP's 81.58\%.
-These results underscore the strong visual feature extraction and understanding capabilities of our SARCLIP models for SAR imagery.
+On the MSTAR-SOC\footnote{To prevent data leakage during linear probing experiments, we excluded data and labels associated with downstream tasks from the pretraining weights.
+Specifically, when evaluating on the MSTAR-SOC dataset, the MSTAR-SOC, SARSim, and SAMPLE datasets were excluded.
+Similarly, corresponding datasets were withheld during evaluation on the SAR-VSA dataset.} dataset, SARCLIP$^{\ddagger}$ achieves an impressive 86.55\% accuracy, significantly outperforming optical VLFMs which typically hover around 80\%.
+Similarly, on the SAR-VSA dataset, our SARCLIP$^{\dagger}$ reaches 87.29\% accuracy, notably surpassing OpenCLIP's 81.75\%.
+These results underscore the strong visual feature extraction our SARCLIP models for SAR imagery.